thiagoqua/ytConverter/README.md

 # App Overview
-Welcome to our **YouTube-to-Audio converter**, an intuitive web application built using Angular.
+Welcome to our **YouTube-to-Audio converter**, a web application built using Angular and Express.
 This platform provides an intuitive solution for users aiming to extract high-quality audio from their favorite YouTube videos.
 With a simple design, our application ensures fast conversions and is optimized for use across various devices.
 We prioritize both audio quality and user data security, ensuring efficient processing without storing any user data post-conversion.
 <br/>

 # Supported Formats for Download